Here's what you need to know about the 'zero tolerance' policy separating migrant families

 What is the policy?

-The practice of separating children from their parents has been touted by the Trump administration as an amplified effort to deter migrants from entering the country illegally.
+Attorney General Jeff Sessions detailed the "zero-tolerance" policy in a speech on May 7, saying immigrants who illegally enter the U.S. along the Mexican border would be prosecuted criminally.

-"If you are smuggling a child, then we will prosecute you, and that child will be separated from you as required by law," Attorney General Jeff Sessions said in March.
-"If you don't like that, then don't smuggle children over our border."
+Sessions acknowledged then that it would mean separating parents from children if they come into the U.S. illegally.
+Under the “zero tolerance” policy, adults suspected of crossing the border illegally are sent to federal jails or other detention centers to await prosecution.
+If they have children accompanying them, the young people are placed in the custody of the federal Office of Refugee Resettlement, because children cannot be held in adult facilities.

-June 17: Separation of immigrant families draws lawmakers, advocates to the border on Father's Day
+"If you are smuggling a child, then we will prosecute you and that child will be separated from you as required by law," Sessions said in May.
+"If you don’t like that, then don’t smuggle children over our border."

 How many families have been separated?